 Our participation in the weekend food-in-backpacks program for grades K-6

-Twenty-five bags of food (and a book) go to elementary each week, and fifteen go to middle school.
-For school years 2015-2017, we gave out 1080 bags of food per year, each containing a book!
+Twenty-five bags of food (and a book) go to elementary grades K-3 each week, and fifteen go to grades 4-5.
+For school years 2015-2018, we gave out 1080 bags of food per year, each containing a book!

 Since 2012-2013: we bought used children's books from the public library's book sale, and donated a book to recipients of the backpacks.
 The Friends of the Public Library liked this idea so much, that they arranged with Miss Chrissy at the library to give us any donated used books to add to the backpacks.
 We added a bookmark, taped in the book, letting the children know that they may keep or return the book.
 Very few books are returned, so we think that students like this.
 The Church Mouse also liked the idea, and they began contributing books for the bags, too, in 2013.
 In 2014, Girl Scout Troop 239 added their own used books for the backpack program!
 In 2015-7, members of NF United Methodist Church added new books and learning DVDs to add to the food bags.
 Thank you to Mrs. Hogue & to NextGenTech for creating this program, and to Kiwanis members who have done more since Kathy became the coordinator.
 We thank Supt.
 Paul Woodard for help in providing a storing/packing room at the middle school.